Brandon Marsh is open again!

 We are so excited to welcome you back to Brandon Marsh Nature Reserve after lockdown and we've enjoyed seeing you all since reopening.

 Your support has been invaluable, and we ask that you continue to bear with us as we get used to this new system.
-The safety of our members, visitors and staff is paramount and our staff have been working hard to safely reopen the nature reserve, firstly for our members and then for all visitors.
+The safety of our members, visitors and staff is paramount and our staff have worked hard to safely reopen the nature reserve.

 The wildlife on the reserve has become used to a near total lack of contact with humans, so please be considerate as ever when you visit.